A death on the road is investigated by the police on behalf of the Procurator Fiscal (see below).

 The decision to prosecute or not

-The Procurator Fiscal will consider the law, the evidence and whether it is in the public interest for charges to be brought.
-The crime has to be recognised in Scottish law and there also has to be enough reliable and credible evidence that the crime was committed by someone.
+The Procurator Fiscal will consider the law, the evidence and whether it is in the public interest for someone to be charged with committing a crime.
+The crime must be recognised in Scottish law and there must also be enough reliable and credible evidence that the crime was committed by someone.

 Some charges must be brought within certain time limits.
 The police or the Procurator Fiscal can advise you.

 Someone who is being charged with a criminal offence is often called ‘the accused’.
 An accused person will be issued with a document, called a complaint, petition or indictment, that tells them to appear in court to answer the charge.